Editor-in-Chief: Xihui "Paul" Zhang, University of North Alabama, USA

-The Journal of Information Systems Education (JISE) is a peer reviewed journal published quarterly that focuses on IS education, pedagogy, and curriculum including (but not limited to) model curriculum, course projects/cases, course materials, curriculum design & implementation, outcomes assessment, distance education challenges, capstone learning projects, and technology selection & impact.
+The Journal of Information Systems Education (JISE) is a peer reviewed journal published quarterly that focuses on IS education, pedagogy, and curriculum including (but not limited to) model curriculum, course projects/cases, course materials, curriculum design & implementation, outcomes assessment, distance education challenges, capstone learning projects, technology selection & impact, and industry relations.

 The mission of JISE is to be the premier journal on information systems (IS) education.
 To support that mission, JISE emphasizes quality and relevance in the papers that it publishes.
 In addition, JISE recognizes the international influences on IS education and seeks international input in all aspects of the journal, including authorship, reviewing, and Editorial Board membership.

 JISE operates as a Diamond Open Access journal.
 This means that there are no subscription fees, no submission/processing fees, and no publication fees.
 All papers published in JISE have undergone rigorous peer review.
 This includes an initial editor screening and double-blind refereeing by three or more expert reviewers.

 Current Issue: Volume 35, Issue 1 (2024)

 Teaching Tip: Leveraging Learning Strategies at Scale – Big and Small Changes in a Big IS Course

 Teaching Tip: IS Capstone Course Design: Quasi-Internships Using Harvard Business Cases